2014 Missouri State Auditor election

 The 2014 Missouri State Auditor election was held on November 4, 2014, to elect the State Auditor of Missouri, concurrently with other state and federal elections.

 Incumbent Republican State Auditor Tom Schweich ran for re-election to a second term in office.
 Facing only token opposition, Schweich won in a landslide, carrying every county.
 As of 2022, this was the last time the counties of Jackson and St. Louis were won by the Republican candidate.
+Schweich was only serve a short period into his second term before he died on February 26, 2015.